Chris Ransom follow @DraftUtopia Last Updated: August 26, 2017.

 Denver Nuggets: Chimezie Metu, PF, USC

 - Denver will either get a center for depth or a shooting guard with Garry Harris being an RFA and their other shooting guards being UFA's.
-The three players I considered here were Miami FL guard Bruce Brown who can play the 1 or the 2, USC power forward Chimezie Metu, and UNLV center Brandon McCoy.
+The three players I considered here were Miami FL guard Bruce Brown who can play the 1 or the 2 and USC power forward Chimezie Metu.

 - Chimezie Metu averaged 14.8 points per game with 28 points in USC's March Madness loss to Baylor.
 Metu is an excellent low post player, but needs a few years to develop the rest of his game.
 Paul Millsap turns 33-years-old in February and Kenneth Faired is expendable which is why Metu is a good depth player for Denver here.